ShahemNezamEddin/Shahem-inventory/README.md

 ### Main return damage
 - Get the input array from the user then convert it to integer.
-- Update the damage worksheet by add return to damage to damage and print total damage,
+- Update the damage worksheet by add return to damage to damage and, print total damage.
 - Timeout for 2 sec, then call go_back function.

 [Back to top](<#navigator>)